A Rigorous Multidimensional Mystery School of

 - Rutherford Lone Man: Arapaho ‘road chief’ in the Native American Church.
 David sat up in the teepee over many nights with Rutherford in Peyote ceremony.

 - Waldorf Education & Anthroposophy: Both founded by Rudolf Steiner (1861-1925), an adept initiate of multiple spiritual traditions, who split off from the Theosophical Society to develop his own systems and community.
 Steiner believed that for Self-Realization we need not study God (Theos), but rather we should study ourselves (Anthropos).
 In the early 2000’s David raised 2 step-children in the Waldorf school system, reading and participating extensively in Waldorf & Steiner methods and practices for 7 years.

-Other significant teachers and influences include: Ken Wilber, Claudio Naranjo, Stanislav Grof, Daniel Odier, David Deida, Osho, Byron Katie, Robert Moore, Robert Anton Wilson, Tian Gong Grandmaster Le-Tian Da Shi, Lama Shakya Zangpo, Drunvalo Melchizedek, and the poetry of Hafiz & Rumi.
+Other significant teachers and influences include: Ken Wilber, Claudio Naranjo, John Welwood, Stanislav Grof, Daniel Odier, David Deida, Osho, Byron Katie, Robert Moore, Robert Anton Wilson, Tian Gong Grandmaster Le-Tian Da Shi, Lama Shakya Zangpo, Drunvalo Melchizedek, and the poetry of Hafiz & Rumi.
 And thank you Jon Anderson and Peter Gabriel.

 Spiritual traditions David draws on significantly in his teaching:

 “I see that you are a real master of love, and that you excel in guiding people into a space of flowing relaxed openness and presence.”